DevSilv/DevSilv.github.io/_posts/2018/09/01/2018-09-01-a-thought-about-gothic-3-advantages-and-bugs.md

 6. **my steps can wake the characters.** they wake and immediately afterwards they can go to sleep again!

 7. **creatures sometimes attack each other.**

+8. **the balance between: (A) gaining the experience, (B) the number of killed characters, (C) the number of completed tasks and (D) the 'importance' of completed tasks.** By 'importance of a task' i understand how this task is important for me in the context of plots (both main plot and side plots).

 ### B. visual advantages